ManCla/mancla.github.io/readme.md

 # Claudio Mandrioli

-test

 Hello visitor!
-This is a work in progress for my personal website :) for now it only contains the preprints to papers I co-authored.
+This is a work in progress for my personal website :)

-This repository contains the preprints of all the papers I have co-authored.
+For now it only contains the preprints to papers I co-authored.
-The pdf of all the papers can be found in the _papers_ directory (also linked from this readme file).
 When applicable, also the link to the associated artifacts are provided.

 ## Selected Publications